quicwg/multipath/draft-ietf-quic-multipath.md

 sent, the actual RTT of a path cannot be calculated or may not be the right value to be used.

-Instead of using the real RTT of a path, it is recommended to use the sum of two one-way delays: the delay on the packet sending path and the delay on the return path chosen for the acknowledgments.
+Instead of using the real RTT of a path, it is recommended to consider the sum of two one-way delays: the delay on the packet sending path and the delay on the return path chosen for the acknowledgments.
 When different paths have different